Chart Color Schemes

 Narrabri has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Narrabri is around 7,498, reflecting a growth of 171 people since the 2021 Census.
-This increase represents a 2.3% rise from the previous population count of 7,327.
-The change was inferred from AreaSearch's estimate of resident population at 7,386 following examination of ABS' latest ERP data release in June 2024 and an additional 31 validated new addresses since the Census date.
-This results in a population density ratio of 5.8 persons per square kilometer.
-The suburb's growth rate exceeded that of its SA3 area (1.3%), marking it as a growth leader in the region.
-Natural growth contributed approximately 65% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Narrabri is around 7,498, reflecting an increase of 171 people since the 2021 Census.
+This growth represents a 2.3% rise from the previous census figure of 7,327 people.
+The change was inferred from AreaSearch's estimated resident population of 7,386 in Jun 2024 and an additional 31 validated new addresses since the Census date.
+This results in a density ratio of 5.8 persons per square kilometer.
+Narrabri's growth of 2.3% exceeded the SA3 area average of 1.3%, positioning it as a growth leader in the region.
+Natural growth contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is projected to increase by 60 persons based on aggregated SA2-level projections, reflecting a decline of 0.7% in total over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections where applicable, with growth rates by age group applied to all areas from 2032 to 2041.
+Projected population growth indicates a lower quartile increase for Australian non-metropolitan areas, with Narrabri expected to gain 54 persons by 2041, reflecting a decline of 0.8% over the 17-year period.

 Frequently Asked Questions - Population